Last updated on April 27th, 2014 at 12:47 pm

-I’ve been doing some soul-searching and making life changes while working on my culinary dreams.
+I’ve been soul-searching and making changes while working on my culinary dreams.

-Soul-searching can be a difficult task due to the fact that you have to face yourself and listen to your inner voice (which knows what’s best for you more than anyone on this planet).
+Soul-searching can be difficult because you have to face yourself and listen to your inner voice (which knows what’s best for you more than anyone on this planet).

-I’ve figured out that if you really want to succeed at your big dream, or find happiness, then you have to look at how you have contributed to the live you are living along with the looking at the people who no longer serve your “highest, and best purpose” on this planet.
+I’ve figured out that if you really want to succeed at your big dream or find happiness, you have to look at how you have contributed to your life and the people who no longer serve your “highest and best purpose” on this planet.
 They are usually the people getting in the way of your dream.

-Doing the unfamiliar will ultimately force you to deal with your own self-imposed, self-sabotaging dream limits too — so it isn’t “all them.”
+Doing the unfamiliar will ultimately force you to deal with your own self-imposed, self-sabotaging dream limits, too — so it isn’t “all of them.”

 Which it did, when . . .

 I’d gone to a coffeehouse to meet a friend so we could “talk.”
-We had parted ways some time ago and we were both ready to talk and (hopefully) continue our past friendship.
-I was feeling a bit emotional because of the limits I’d been putting on myself lately.
+We parted ways some time ago and were both ready to talk and (hopefully) continue our past friendship.
+I felt a bit emotional because of the limits I’d been putting on myself lately.

 As we were standing outside talking, we noticed a man sitting two tables away from us.
-He was enjoying his coffee and a muffin, but seemed to be having some trouble with it.
+He was enjoying his coffee and a muffin but seemed to struggle.
 His movements appeared slow and awkward.

 My friend and I continued to talk until she said, “I met a guy.
 His name is Charlie Brown.”
 We laughed.
-This man two tables from us tapped on his table.
+This man, two tables from us, tapped on his table.
 We looked his way.
-He was smiling while saliva to poured from his mouth.
+He was smiling, and saliva poured from his mouth.
 He picked up his towel and wiped his face clean.

 We asked, “Are you Charlie Brown?”
-He picked up a smart pad, pointed to a name at the top and pointed to himself.
-He proceeded inside of the coffeehouse, unsteady on his feet, drooling, and unable to open the door.
+He picked up a smart pad, pointed to a name at the top, and pointed to himself.
+He proceeded inside the coffeehouse, unsteady on his feet, drooling, and unable to open the door.

-He went inside of the coffeehouse and I stared at my friend in silence.
-Tears welled in my eyes and I said, “What a strong will.
+He went inside the coffeehouse, and I stared at my friend silently.
+Tears welled in my eyes, and I said, “What a strong will.
 Do you think he had a stroke?”
-She agreed and we waited for him to return.
+She agreed, and we waited for him to return.

-When he returned to his table, he was trying to put two items in his backpack.
+When he returned to his table, he tried putting two items in his backpack.
 This took about 10 minutes.
 I wanted to get up and help him, but I felt he would be insulted.
-He started to put his backpack on, then he looked up at me.
-I got up and I helped him get his arm through one strap.
+He started putting his backpack on, then looked up at me.
+I got up and helped him get his arm through one strap.

-The other was a challenge because that arm was rigid and deformed.
-We managed to get the backpack on and he didn’t look the least bit frustrated or tired.
-He motioned to the clips that needed to be fastened around his body and I followed his lead.
+The other arm was a challenge because it was rigid and deformed.
+We managed to get the backpack on, and he didn’t look the least bit frustrated or tired.
+He motioned to the clips that needed to be fastened around his body, and I followed his lead.

 He then pointed to a Camelbak water pack with a drinking tube.